LoTwT/unocss-preset-rem-transform/README.md

 # unocss-preset-rem-transform

-Transform base rem as you want.
+Transform rem as you want by multiplication and division.

 ## installation